apache/tvm/docs/how_to/install.md

 ### Building on Windows

 TVM support build via MSVC using cmake.
 The minimum required VS version is **Visual Studio Community 2015 Update 3**.
-In order to generate the VS solution file use cmake, make sure you have a recent version of cmake added to your path and then from the tvm directory:
+In order to generate the VS solution file using cmake, make sure you have a recent version of cmake added to your path and then from the tvm directory:

 ```bash